28 Apr Basement Air Purifiers That Work

 Editor’s Rating: (4 / 5)

 The GC MultiGas, as the name suggests, is an odor removal workhorse.
-Like the IQAir HealthPro Plus (New Edition), this purifier is supposed to sanitize spaces as large as 1,125 square feet.
+Like the IQAir HealthPro Plus (New Edition), this purifier is supposed to improve air quality in spaces as large as 1,125 square feet.
 However, its CFM is just 300 (at speed 6) compared with its sibling’s 780.

 For that reason, I doubt the MultiGas can actually handle 1,125 sq. ft.
 After applying AHAM’s 2/3 rule, I find that the device can only clean up to 450 square feet.
 Please keep that in mind.